 The Martian by Andy Weir

-With the colonization of mars looking more like a real possibility every day, this story could serve as a moving message (or warning) for those who are brave enough to consider moving to the red planet.
+With the colonization of Mars looking more like a real possibility every day, this story could serve as a moving message (or warning) for those who are brave enough to consider moving to the red planet.

-After a botched landing of one of the first ships to mars, protagonist Mark Watney finds himself critically alone with limited supplies and fatal odds stacked against him.
+After a botched landing of one of the first ships to Mars, protagonist Mark Watney finds himself critically alone with limited supplies and fatal odds stacked against him.
 Faced with countless seemingly impossible barriers to his survival – will he make it out alive?

 The Martian is narrated by Wil Wheaton, who is a sweetheart of the sci-fi community after his stint in Star Trek.
 If you want to go to Mars (or even if you don’t) this is essential listening.